 - The Planning and Academic Affairs committee formulates all execution-related and operational plans for the institution.
 This committee comprises all Heads of Departments besides the leadership team and senior faculty members.
-All decisions are consensus-based. - The finance committee including the finance officer of the University of Jammu and a Chartered Accountant and senior faculty members from the institution independently reviews the income, expenditure, balance sheets of the college on an annual basis and proposes the budgets, fee structures etc. to the Governing Body for approval. - Fifteen Committees overseeing different operational aspects of the institute functioning are the best example of participative management in action. - Finally, the Academic Council and Governing Body constituted as per UGC Regulations, 2018 for Autonomous Colleges are prime examples of a truly decentralized and participative leadership model, where diverse opinions and expertise is collated to create value for stakeholders.
-All the Heads of

-Departments of the institution along with a few senior leaders are part of the Academic Council, whereas senior most faculty members serve on the Governing Body of the college
+All decisions are consensus-based. - The finance committee including the finance officer of the University of Jammu and a Chartered Accountant and senior faculty members from the institution independently reviews the income, expenditure, balance sheets of the college on an annual basis and proposes the budgets, fee structures etc. to the Governing Body for approval. - Twelve Committees overseeing different operational aspects of the institute functioning are the best example of participative management in action. - Finally, the Academic Council and Governing Body constituted as per UGC Regulations, 2023 for Autonomous Colleges are prime examples of a truly decentralized and participative leadership model, where diverse opinions and expertise is collated to create value for stakeholders.
+All the Heads of Departments of the institution along with a few senior leaders are part of the Academic Council, whereas most senior faculty members serve on the Governing Body of the college.

-File Description Documents Upload strategic plan and deployment documents on the website No File Uploaded Upload any additional information No File Uploaded Paste link for additional Information Nil
+File Description Documents Upload strategic plan and deployment documents on the website View File Upload any additional information No File Uploaded Paste link for additional Information https://drive.google.com/drive/folders/1F2 FI_E2rLIMAqOCbXm7tt0mhHTytUzb6?usp=sharing